 There are certain job sectors that do however, such as legal or financial services.
 Such employers might perform a credit check on you or require that you have a good credit rating to work in your role.
 If you’re already employed in these sectors and you get your CCJ after you’ve started work, there’s no way they’d find out about it unless you tell them.
 That is unless your employer performs another credit check on you.

 How do I avoid getting a CCJ?

 Simply put, you can avoid getting a CCJ by paying all of your debts in full when they’re due.
-Not only will this prevent your lenders from applying for a CCJ against you.
-It’ll also mean that your credit score is kept healthy due to your payments being on-time and up-to-date.
+Not only will this prevent your lenders from applying for a judgment against you in the first place, it’ll also mean that your credit score is kept healthy due to your payments being on time and up-to-date.

 Can I still have a CCJ against me if I’m in a Debt Management Plan?

-Can I get a CCJ in an IVA?
+Can I get a CCJ in an Individual Voluntary Arrangement (IVA)?

 To find out more about this, take a look at our piece about adding new debts to an IVA.

 Can I get a CCJ if I’ve gone bankrupt?

 Bankruptcy gives you legal protection from unsecured creditors.
 This means you shouldn’t have a CCJ awarded against you after you’ve gone bankrupt, for debts included in your bankruptcy.